blueag8/Photography_Website/README.md

 1. create a virtual environmet.
 I acheived this via the CLI by typing "virtualenv -p python3 [name of your virtual env]"
 2. activate the virtual env.
 You may need to use the command cd . to ensure you are in the workspace folder. source bin/activate
 3. Once inside the activated virtualenv install django using the command "pip3 install django" if using gitpod I found that if pip [command] didn't work using easy_install [command] worked.
-4. Create new project by running command " easy_install
+4. Create new project by running command "django-admin startproject [project_name] . "
+5. Next ru
 migrate

 Requirements to run code locally: